-Information on the processing of personal data as part of video surveillance
+III.
+Rules for the processing of personal data from video surveillance

-1. Who is the controller of personal data within the framework of monitoring?
+1. Who is the controller of personal data in the context of monitoring?

 The controller of your personal data is Baltic Power spółka z ograniczoną odpowiedzialnością with its registered office in Warsaw, ul.
 Bielańska 12, 00-085 Warsaw, entered in the Register of Entrepreneurs under KRS number 0000400905, NIP 5272668625, REGON 145868460 (us).